Which place is cheaper, Madrid or Budapest?

 Madrid has a great public transit system.
 The system includes the Madrid Metro, buses, and a light rail system.

-Budapest and Madrid are similar when it comes to walkability.
+Budapest and Madrid are amazing when it comes to walkability.

 Budapest is a very easy city to get around on foot.
 Pest is very flat, making for an easy stroll, while Buda is more hilly.

 In either Budapest or Madrid, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Madrid has more to see and do, so we recommend spending more time in Madrid than Budapest.
+However, 2-5 days is a good amount of time to spend in either destination.

 Budapest is a bustling city that offers something for everyone.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 The city of Madrid offers museums and nightlife.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.